Ameya-Walekar/Regime_Shift/README.md

 - If the data ingestion and feature engineering step is successful the HMM model fitting will occur without any errors.
 - Walk forward validation is successful - the walk_forward_backtest.txt (in the output folder) shows details about the hmm prediction and the subsequent portfolio reallocation.
 - The performance_tear_sheet.txt displays the performance metrics.
-- All expected files produced — 7 charts + 3 CSVs + 2 text files in output folder.
+- All expected files produced — 7 charts + 3 CSVs + 2 text files in 'output' folder.